rems-project/cn-tutorial/docs/getting-started/tutorials/verif-numeric.md

 In detail:

 - Instead of C syntax, CN uses Rust-like syntax for integer types, such as `u32` for 32-bit unsigned integers and `i64` for signed 64-bit integers, to make their sizes unambiguous.
-Here, `x` and `y`, of C-type `int`, have CN type `i32`.{{ todo("BCP: I understand this reasoning, but I wonder whether it introduces more confusion than it avoids -- it means there are two ways of writing everything, and people have to remember whether the particular thing they are writing right now is C or CN... ") }}{{ todo(" BCP: Hopefully we are moving toward unifying these notations anyway? ") }}
+Here, `x` and `y`, of C-type `int`, have CN type `i32`.{{ hidden("BCP: I understand this reasoning, but I wonder whether it introduces more confusion than it avoids -- it means there are two ways of writing everything, and people have to remember whether the particular thing they are writing right now is C or CN...
+Hopefully we are moving toward unifying these notations anyway? ") }}

 - To define `Sum` we cast `x` and `y` to the larger `i64` type, using syntax `(i64)`, which is large enough to hold the sum of any two `i32` values.

 - Finally, we require this sum to be between the minimal and maximal `int` values.
 Integer constants, such as `-2147483648i64`, must specifiy their CN type (`i64`).
-  {{ todo("BCP: We should use the new ' syntax (or whatever it turned out to be) for numeric constants ") }}
-  {{ todo("Dhruv: Yet to be implemented: rems-project/cerberus#337 ") }}

 Running CN on the annotated program passes without errors.
 This means that, with our specified precondition, `add` is safe to execute.